kenoodl-synthesis/x402-enforcement/DOOR_DESIGN.md

 circuit.
 During development and testing, you can use a stub proof (the reference `StubSettlementVerifier` accepts any well-structured input) until the real circuit is audited and deployed.

 ---

+## 5. Promise the refund guarantee

+The four components above make an agent's terms verifiable before payment and verifiable after delivery.
+But they do not, by themselves, tell the agent what happens **if the seller's side fails internally after payment is verified but before delivery completes**.
+That failure mode is real and common — a database error, an upstream rate limit, a queue worker crash, an out-of-balance account.
+If the agent has already paid when that failure occurs, its funds are stranded unless the seller explicitly handles the failure path.

+**A walkable door must commit to a refund guarantee.** Specifically:

+> **Payment + delivery OR payment + automatic on-chain refund.
+> Never just payment with no outcome.**

+The refund guarantee turns an agent's payment from a one-way commitment into a financially reversible action on any seller-side failure.
+It is the piece that makes the agent's utility function resolve positive *even under worst-case failure paths*, because the agent knows it cannot lose funds to an internal seller error.

+### How to implement

+When your service detects that the delivery cannot be completed for any reason internal to your side (errors, timeouts, overload, budget exhaustion), your endpoint must:

+1. **Record the failure** with a reference to the original payment tx hash
+2. **Trigger an on-chain refund transaction** sending the exact original payment amount back to the agent's paying wallet address
+3. **Expose the refund tx hash** to the agent via the same polling/status endpoint the agent is already using (e.g., a `refundTxHash` field on an error status response, plus a boolean `refunded: true`)
+4. **Emit an on-chain refund event** so third-party auditors can index failed-then-refunded flows as a distinct state from both successful-delivery and unsettled

+The refund typically arrives on-chain within 30 to 120 seconds of the original error being recorded.
+Agents waiting for a response should poll for up to 5 minutes end-to-end before considering the outcome unknown.

+### How to advertise

+The refund guarantee must be advertised in the same places the offer is advertised, so agents see the full commitment before signing any payment:

+1. **In the 402 response body** — a `refund_guarantee` field describing the
+   promise, the timing budget, and how agents detect refunds
+2. **In the `.well-known/ai.json` discovery surface** — so agents crawling for services see the guarantee before they even fetch the 402 response
+3. **In the reference repo README** — so any builder inspecting your spec sees the guarantee as part of the design, not an optional extra

+### Why this is part of the door, not an extra

+Without the refund guarantee, the refund path is bilateral trust.
+The agent must believe the seller will voluntarily refund on failure.
+That trust is exactly what the primitive was designed to eliminate.
+A door that commits to terms verifiably via `OfferRegistry` but does not commit to refund verifiably is still asking the agent to trust the seller's voluntary behavior on the failure path.
+The math at the agent's doorway does not fully resolve positive until the worst-case outcome is also cryptographically bounded.

+Including the refund guarantee as a first-class pattern requirement makes the door **financially reversible under any seller-side failure**, which completes the structural condition for autonomous agent crossing under a utility function that treats unverified paths as zero-value.

+---